RWS-CFNS/cap-dab-server/README.md

-utilities (from ODR-mmbTools) with a friendly user-interface into a solution capable of translating CAP (Common Alerting Protocol) messages to a DAB/DAB+ emergency warning broadcast.
+utilities (from ODR-mmbTools) with a friendly user-interface into a solution capable of translating CAP (Common Alerting Protocol) messages to a DAB/DAB+ emergency warning broadcast. cap-dab-server can also server as an easy-to-use frontend to setup a simple DAB/DAB+ ensemble without utilizing any of the CAP or announcement functionality.
+You might find its feature set somewhat limited compared to the manually editing the configuration files provided by ODR-mmbTools (see Limitations).

 ![Main menu](main_menu.png)